We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Several vitamins and minerals act as antioxidants, and some studies have linked antioxidant consumption with increased sperm count.

-According to a 2019 review, antioxidants that may contribute to a healthy sperm count include:
+According to a 2019 review, antioxidants that may

 - vitamin C